jnmaloof/MCB160L-BSA-mapping/Day3.md

 ![](figs/ExtractInputs.png)

-Click `Launch Analysis`!
-This will take between 10 and 15 minutes to run.
+Click `Launch Analysis`! **This will take between 10 and 15 minutes to run.**

+In your worksheet, answer the following question:

+1) One file used as an input in the SHOREmap extract algorithm is called ‘SHOREmap_created_F2Pab_specific.txt’.
+This file, which was created for this lab, consists of a genome-wide list of SNPs between the Col and Ler accesssions.
+Speculate why and how this information is used at this step of the analysis.

 ___
 ## SHOREmap outcross